 \textbf{Effects of different designs of CAB.} We conduct experiments to explore the effects of different designs of CAB.
+The results are reported on the Urban100 dataset.
 First, we investigate the influence of channel attention.
-As shown in Tab. \ref{CAB_structure}, the model using CA achieves a performance gain of 0.05dB compared to the model without CA. It demonstrates the effectiveness of the channel attention in our network.
+As shown in Tab. \ref{CAB_structure}, the model using CA achieves a performance gain of 0.05dB compared to the model without CA, demonstrating the effectiveness of the CA in our network.
 We also conduct experiments to explore the effects of the weighting factor $\alpha$ of CAB.
 As presented in Sec. \ref{HAB}, $\alpha$ is used to control the weight of CAB features for feature fusion.
 A larger $\alpha$ means a larger weight of features extracted by CAB and $\alpha=0$ represents CAB is not used.
-As shown in Tab.~\ref{weighting_factor}, the model with $\alpha$ of 0.01 obtains the best performance.
-It indicates that CAB and self-attention may have potential issue in optimization, while a small weighting factor for the CAB branch can suppress this issue for the better combination.
+As shown in Tab.~\ref{weighting_factor}, the model with $\alpha=0.01$ obtains the best performance.
+It indicates that CAB and self-attention may have potential optimization conflict, while a small weighting factor for our CAB can suppress this issue for better combination.

 \textbf{Effects of the overlapping ratio.} In OCAB, we set a constant $\gamma$ to control the overlapping size for the overlapping cross-attention, as illustrated in Sec \ref{ocab}.
 To explore the effects of different overlapping ratios, we set a group of $\gamma$ from 0 to 0.75 to examine the performance change, as shown in Tab. \ref{overlapping size}.
 Note that $\gamma=0$ means a standard Transformer block.
 It can be found that the model with $\gamma=0.5$ performs best.
 In contrast, when $\gamma$ is set to 0.25 or 0.75, the model has no obvious performance gain or even has a performance drop.
 It illustrates that inappropriate overlapping size cannot benefit the interaction of neighboring windows.